Islands of Refreshment

 Islands of Refreshment was the name given to Tristan da Cunha by its self-proclaimed ruler, Jonathan Lambert, in 1811.

 History

-In the early 19th century American whalers frequented the neighboring waters and, on December 27, 1810, the Boston ship Baltic put ashore an American named Jonathan Lambert "late of Salem, mariner and citizen thereof" along with one Thomas Currie or Tomasso Corri in his employ, and a third man named Williams.
+In the early 19th century American whalers frequented the neighboring waters and, on December 27, 1810, the Boston ship Baltic put ashore an American named Jonathan Lambert along with one Tomasso Corri (an Italian from Livorno given the alias Thomas Currie) in his employ, and a third man named Williams.
 These three were the first permanent inhabitants of Tristan, and they were soon joined by a fourth, Andrew Millet.